 However, owing to diversity, Kaduna has the basic meals that are likely to be found anywhere in Nigeria.

 Depending on the budget of the visitor, there are several spots that perfectly fit the pocket’s content.

 Kaduna city has fast foods; bukas, for visitors who want cheap or native foods; and classy restaurants for visitors looking out for quality.

 Some Top restaurants to try in Kaduna city

 Byblos Restaurant Abakwa: Byblos is a popular restaurant in Kaduna.
-It is located at Abakwa on Waziri Ibrahim Crescent.
+Located at Abakwa on Waziri Ibrahim Crescent.
 The restaurant features Lebanese dishes as well as Nigerian dishes.
-Visitors who eat at Byblos usually are never dissatisfied with the treatment.
+Visitors who eat here never show dissatisfaction with the treatment.

 Food Palace: Located at 1 Alkali road, Unguwar Sarki, and on Tafawa Balewa Road.
 They have on sale Nigerian dishes including pepper soup.